mrsharpoblunto/BobbyTables.js/README.md

     // now try and commit the transaction commit();
+    // to cancel committing the transaction, pass an error argument to the commit function
+    //commit(new Error('Don\'t commit this transaction!'));
 }).push({ retries: 1 },function(err,pushed) {
     if (err) {
         // something went wrong